 Provides: prof. RNDr.
-Juraj Černák, DrSc., RNDr.
+Juraj Černák, DrSc., prof. RNDr.
+Vladimír Zeleňák, DrSc., RNDr.
 Miroslava Matiková Maľarová, PhD.

-Course ID: ÚCHV/

-Course name: Instrumental Analytical Chemistry
+Course ID: ÚCHV/ Course name: Instrumental Analytical Chemistry

-ANCH1b/03
+ANCH1b/21

-Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 2 Per study period: 28 / 28

-Active participation in computational exercises; successful completion of the final test.

-Elaboration of 2 written assignments (or project).
-The student is obliged to prepare 2 written assignments, which will be one of the conditions for participation in the exam.

-Written test and oral examination during the examination period.
+Active participation in seminars; successful completion of the final test.
+Elaboration of 2 written assignments (or subject project), which will be one of the conditions for participation in the exam.
+The evaluation of the student's study results within the study of the subject is carried out by a combination of continuous control during the teaching part of the semester (50%) with an examination during the examination period (50%).